 Your body absorbs less phosphorus when calcium levels are too high, and vice versa.
 You also need vitamin D to absorb phosphorus properly.

 Insufficient phosphorus is referred to as hypophosphatemia.
 Hypophosphatemia occurs when phosphorus levels in your blood get too low.
 This causes your energy levels to drop.
-It can also cause muscle weakness, fatigue, and a low tolerance for exercise.
+It can also cause:

-Insufficient phosphorus coinciding with low levels of calcium and vitamin D can lead to weaker, softer bones over long periods of time.
+Insufficient phosphorus along with low levels of calcium and vitamin D can lead to weaker, softer bones over long periods of time.
 This causes joint and muscle pain.

-Phosphorus levels are tightly controlled in the body.
-And low levels can be a sign of another disorder.
+Phosphorus levels are tightly controlled in your body.
+Low levels can be a sign of another disorder.